a-bailly/time_series_data/belmanip/README.md

 Each line corresponds to a labeled time series.

-Fisrt column is the label, the following numbers are the different time instant of the time series.
+First column is the label, the following numbers are the different time instant of the time series.

 `L t_1 t_2 t_3 ... t_n`

 ## File Description ##

 ### Description

 | Name | Ref | \# of Time Series | Length | Satellite | Temporal Resolution | Geographical Area | Year | Vegetation Index |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: |